Major Constructions in London - 1860-1880

 more rebuilt and more extended than at any time in its previous history'.

 • Main drainage.
 Four sewers zigzagged west to east.
-This took 10 years.
+This took ten years.

-• District Railway built (Inner Circle), Victoria Embankment with sewer and highway,
+• Victoria Embankment built with a sewer and highway above.

-• The South Eastern Railway reached Charing Cross (17 bridges, 119 brick arches, an iron viaduct, destruction of a hospital, 8000 bodies removed from a cemetery, Charing Cross Railway Bridge built.
+• South Eastern Railway reached Charing Cross (17 bridges, 119 brick arches, an iron viaduct, destruction of a hospital, 8000 bodies removed from a cemetry, Charing Cross Railway Bridge).

-• The Midland Railway reached St Pancras.
-Victoria Street was still raw.
-Queen Victoria Street cut through the City from Blackfriars to Mansion House, holding a sewer, the District Railway, gas and water mains, in its belly.
+• Queen Victoria St cut through the City from Blackfriars to Mansion House, holding a sewer, the District Railway, gas and water mains in its belly.

 • Holborn Viaduct bridged the Fleet Valley.

-Baron Haussman, who tore the heart out of Paris after the Commune, and rebuilt it as huge monumental avenues, could have learnt his trade in London.
+Baron Haussman, who tore the heart out of Paris after the 1870 Paris Commune and rebuilt it as wide boulevards which could be cleared by cannon fire, could have learnt his trade in London a decade earlier.

 John Summerson again